LPN Interview Tips & Advice

 This is arguably one of the most important interview tips.
 The way people dress says a lot about them.
 In the case of a job interview, you want to present yourself as someone the employer wants to hire.
 This is about appearing neat and professional to the interviewer.
 Many people have heard the adage “Dress for the job.”
 In the case of nursing interviews this may not always be the best idea.
 Wearing scrubs may seem like a good idea because they are often the uniform of choice for nurses.
 However it is better to dress in business attire.
 Your future employer will likely see you in scrubs every day; they need to know you are capable of being a professional and dressing as such.

 Dressing in business or business casual attire is the best way to appear professional to potential employers.
 This generally means modest and well-fitting clothing.
 Men should wear at least dress pants (not blue jeans) and a button down shirt.
 Ideally men should wear a tie and a suit jacket.
+In fact, we highly suggest wearing a tie; necktie or bow tie but no clip ons.
+Nowadays there are many professionals who are overly laxed while making first impressions.
+Separate yourself from the rest by showing you care for the position applying for.
 Women should wear either dress pants (again, not jeans) or a skirt and a blouse.
 Women should wear a jacket to enhance their look.
 Accessories and jewelry should be modest and kept to a minimum.
 For women this means one or two rings, conservative or no earrings, and a watch if desired.
 Necklaces should be worn inside the blouse.
 Many employers have policies concerning jewelry and piercings.
 Men should wear a nice watch and very minimal jewelry.
 In addition, both women and men should cover tattoos if possible.
 While some work place accept visible tattoos, many have policies against them.
 Be sure to keep perfumes and colognes to a minimum or just don’t wear them.

 Another important aspect of how to dress for a job interview that is often overlooked is the color of clothing.
 The right colors can express self-confidence and a professional appearance.
 There are three main rules when choosing interview clothing: